spacer

 Diseases & Public Health

 In Illinois, three to five percent of the bats tested each year have rabies.
 Rabies is usually fatal if not treated.
 Care should be taken to avoid contact with bats.
 The Illinois Department of Public Health provides an Rabies Surveillance Map Archive.
-Bats have few parasites, and those found on bats do not normally infect humans.

 Bat in the House